My Journey with NAT VPS

 a.
 Setting up your NAT server is not rocket science.
 You need to follow some basic steps.
 Most providers send the configuration details in the welcome email.

 b.
-You need to know how ot use ssh using a terminal.
-Ideally, with an ipv6 service, though that is not mandatory.
+You need to know how to use ssh using a terminal.
+Ideally, with an ipv6 service.
+Though that is not mandatory.

 c.
 In order to access a website hosted on a NAT, you will need to use a service like Cloudflare.